-Find a bar, doorway, ledge or anything strong enough to handle your
+Find a bar, doorway, ledge or anything strong enough to handle

-pull yourself up to the bar with your chin over
+that position pull yourself up to the bar with your chin over

 the top of the bar.
 If need be use a slight jump to get your

-Find a set of steps, a knee height ledge or similar and place your
+Find a set of steps, a knee height ledge or similar and place

-position lower yourself down keeping your
+shown) from that position lower yourself down keeping your

 back close to the ledge as possible to a 90 angle then

-Using a ledge, stairs etc bend down into a full squat, from that
+Using a ledge, stairs etc bend down into a full squat, from

-left and right.
+from your knees left and right.

 Stomach leg raises:

 Holding onto a ledge, doorway or branch of a tree start with

 your stomach muscle lift your knees up as high as possible

 whle keeping the rest of your body stable with no movement.